newamericafoundation/newamerica-cms/README.md

 - Clone github repo

-- Get the requirements.txt and .env files from one of the developers and add both to your root directory of the CMS - as in, where the manage.py file lives
+- Get a sample .env file from dev team and create your own environment variables file in your root directory (as in, where the manage.py file lives) and copy paste contents from sample file here.
+You will need to customize the DATABASE_URL to match the database you will create shortly below.

 - Install pip if you don't have it: (https://pip.pypa.io/en/stable/installing/)